ertval/groupie-tracker/README.md

 - **Overall internal packages**: 75.8% coverage
 - **Audit tests**: Zone01 compliance verification

+**Note:** There is a known mixed package issue in the `tests` folder (`tests` and `main` packages in the same directory).
+This does not affect the main application or its test coverage; all core functionality and audit requirements are fully tested and passing.

 ### Testing Strategy
 ```bash
 # Run all tests